arinspunk/cv/README.md

-# A simple personal site #
+# :bowtie: A simple personal site #

-Hi, this is the code of my personal site.
+Hi, this is the code of [my personal site](https://xulioze.com/).
 Really It's quite simple and it was made with HTML, CSS (SCSS) and some JavaScript, but inside it there are some features that maybe could interest you:

 *  I've used [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) (and its fallbacks).
 *  For the classes names I've followed [BEM methodology](http://getbem.com/).